google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/how_to_make_type_feel_authentic/content.md

 </figure>

 The result is an authentic touch that goes much further than simply typing with the font’s defaults.
-For more on turning type into a logo, be sure to read Tom Muller’s “[INSERT].”
+For more on turning type into a logo, be sure to read Tom Muller’s [“From type to logotype”](/lessons/from_type_to_logotype) article.
 And to learn how to work with stylistic sets using CSS, see [“Implementing OpenType features on the web.”](https://fonts.google.com/knowledge/using_type/implementing_open_type_features_on_the_web)

 For our second example, let’s consider a film logo, where the title is meant to be reminiscent of old street signs.
 A common faux pas is to use a typeface that has a distressed or worn aesthetic, which then loses its impact when we see repeated characters having identical forms: